gradx/angular-17-entra-sign-in-demo/README.md

+## MSAL v3 + Angular 17 + Popup/Redirect demo

-## Complete e2e demo of angular 17 + msal + .net80 web api JWT integration for Micrsofot Entra
+Complete e2e demo of an integration with Microsoft's Entra using MSAL v3